codetilldrop/2d-matrix-plotter/README.md

 ### How the Plotting Works

 Now that we know how Matrix indexes are referenced and how to represent one, it is time to get into the computer-side of matters

+When writing a matrix, put a 1 at any given element position if you want that point as a vertex.
+Otherwise put a 0